How To Pick Good Stocks To Buy in Australia: A Beginner's Guide

 • Your risk tolerance power.
 Do you know what the riskiest thing to invest in is?
 It is putting all your money into a single stock.
 That's where diversification across sectors is essential.

-A beginner investor should buy at least 10 to 15 stocks with fantastic growth potential and can outperform the market.
+Many beginner investors buy 10 to 15 stocks with fantastic growth potential to outperform the market.

 5. How To Pick Stocks For Long-Term?